JoshuaStapleton21/blogmaker/posts/zksnarks.md

 - Zero-Knowledge: this basically means that one party (the prover) can prove to another (the verifier) that a statement is true, without revealing any information beyond the validity of the statement itself.
 - Succinct: essentially "efficient" - the proof is concise, and does not grow with the complexity of the thing to be proven.
 - Non-interactive: There is no need for back-and forth communication.
 The proof consists of a single message sent from prover to verifier.
+- Argument of Knowledge: a set of statements (preferably in formal language) used to convince someone of something, or provide support to a claim.

 # Example
 The classic example can be explained using the Where's Wally franchise. ('Where's WaLdO' in some dubious circles.)